 BACTS is required to provide an updated Public Participation Plan (PPP) on a triennial basis.
-BACTS' current PPP can be found here.
+BACTS' current PPP can be found on our website, here.
 This plan discusses BACTS' various means of increasing public participation in and awareness of BACTS' activities.
 A summary table of strategies, including methods for undertaking them and quantitatively evaluating their results can be found in this plan.

-BACTS 2022-2023 Title VI Complaint Log
+BACTS 2023-2024 Title VI Complaint Log